Do-yoon/Do-yoon/README.md

 -->

 - 🔭 I’m currently working as a freelancer
-- 🌱 I’m currently learning pytorch, Swift
+- 🌱 I’m currently learning Go, React
 - 👯 I’m looking to collaborate on any project!
 - 🤔 I’m looking for help with Swift for iOS
 - 📫 How to reach me: 1.kim.doyoon@gmail.com